andrewfhw/quill-to-word/index.md

 # Quill to Word

-**Simple**: Turn the content in your QuillJS editor into a downloadable Microsoft Word document.
+**Simple Description**: Turn the content in your [QuillJS](https://quilljs.com/) editor into a downloadable Microsoft Word document.

-**Technical**: Convert a QuillJS delta object into a .docx file.
+**Technical Description**: Convert a QuillJS delta object into a .docx file.

 ## How to Install